 Other Renovation Costs You May Not Have Considered

 Homeowners often only budget for renovation materials and some trade services.
 They usually omit budgeting for building permits, demolition and removal, and structural assessments.
 These all have a fee associated with them, not to mention the time to request and have them approved.

 During initial assessments, if it is determined that structural issues exist, or structural changes are required for the design vision to be realized, a civil engineer or engineering technologist will be called in to review the existing, and proposed structure.
 Structural changes can add an additional layer of cost for an engineer’s assessment, recommendations, and drawings, if necessary.
-Always build a contingency fund into your budget to cover possible structural changes required, especially in an older home where you might like to become more open concept.
+Always build a contingency fund into your budget to cover possible structural changes required as well as other things that arise during the course of construction.